rcw5/vrops-cli/README.md

 COMMANDS:
      adapterkinds   get all adapterkinds
-     resourcekinds  get all resourcekinds for an adapter
+     resourcekinds  get all resourcekinds for an adapterkind resources      get all resources for an adapterkind

 OPTIONS:
    --help, -h  show help